Nitrokey/nitrokey-documentation/source/components/software/nk-app2/passwords.rst

 .. figure:: ./images/TOTP-code.png

-3. Enter the OTP code into the appropriate field in the login prompot.
+3. Enter the OTP code into the appropriate field in the login prompt.

 You can test TOTP with `this <https://authenticationtest.com/totpChallenge/>`__ website.